EDRIXS/MAIQMag_workshop/tutorials/algorithms/algorithms.md

 ### Infrastructure changes
-The current plan is to call into more modern platform agnostic CPU/GPU pacakges [PETSc](https://petsc.org/release/)+[SLEPc](https://slepc.upv.es/) packages.
-These packages, which are primairly written in C, have python interfaces.
+The current plan is to call into more modern platform-agnostic CPU/GPU packages [PETSc](https://petsc.org/release/)+[SLEPc](https://slepc.upv.es/).
+These, which are primarily written in C, have Python interfaces.

 ## References